0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/Network Log Analysis.md

 - Intrusion Prevention System - Detects and prevents the suspicious activities
 - Intrusion Detection System - Only detects the suspicious activities

 Both have signature database.
 A signature is a set  of rules designed to detect known attacks.
-The structure that presents this set of rules centrally is called the **signature databse**
+The structure that presents this set of rules centrally is called the **signature database**